Google Rating

 Nerve issues

-Setting a crown for a tooth can irritate the nerves resting in the soft pulp of the tooth.
+Setting a crown for a tooth can irritate the nerves resting in the tooth’s soft pulp.
 Affected nerves can lead to slight or extreme pain.
-There are chances that you may notice the symptoms of nerve issues months after the fixing of the crown.
-In this case, it is best to consult your dentist to get a root canal done and the crown replaced.
+You may notice the symptoms of nerve issues months after the fixing of the crown.
+In this case, it is best to consult your dentist to get a root canal and replace the crown.

 A dark line at the gum